Nabisco Shredded Wheat Factory: Operational history

 The factory was opened by James Gascoyne-Cecil, the 4th Marquess of Salisbury, in March 1926.
 Operations were powered with gas from local gasworks.
 Grain was transported through the factory using vertical elevators.
 It was washed and passed through a pressure cooker, then shredded with rollers.
 The shredded grain was moulded into the required shape and finally baked in ovens.

 Manufacturing was expanded to other shredded wheat products throughout the factory's tenure, such as "Small Shredded Wheat" in 1939 and Shreddies in 1953.
 Products which were not variants of shredded wheat were later introduced, including cake mixes in 1955 and Ritz crackers in 1961.
-This led to a reorganisation of the factory floor from its original "U-shape" to more a more complex line structure.
+This led to a reorganisation of the factory floor from its original "U-shape" to a more complex line structure.
 Despite good sales, some products, including Golden Nuggets, were discontinued due to high production costs and an incompatibility with the new line format.

 The factory originally had workers pack the cereal manually with the assistance of electric conveyor belts.
 In 1960, the packing and quality control process was automated by machinery, reducing the number of workers involved in the packing process from sixteen to six.